djangodeployment/django-deployment-book/04-web-server.rst

 If you have any reason to prefer it, go ahead and use it.

 If you want don't know what to do, choose nginx.
-If you want to know more about the pros and cons of each one, there is an article at the Appendix.
+If you want to know more about the pros and cons of each one, I have written `a blog post about it`_.

+.. _a blog post about it: http://djangodeployment.com/2016/11/15/why-nginx-is-faster-than-apache-and-why-you-neednt-necessarily-care/

 Installing nginx
 ----------------